sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 The current implementation has the following limitations:

 - It is difficult for a customer to understand what occured on SAI and below or distinguish an SDK/FW internal error from a SAI API call.
 Even a customer can analyze the issue using the log message, it is not intuitive.
-- It is unable notify an ASIC/FW/SDK event if the event is less serious to ask for shutdown.
+- It is unable to notify an ASIC/FW/SDK event if the event is less serious to ask for shutdown.
 - It is unable for telementry agent to collect such information.

 In this design, we will introduce a new way to address the limitations.